 Guatemala's anti-corruption candidate wins presidency in a landslide vote

-GUATEMALA CITY, Guatemala — In Guatemala, a reformist candidate has beaten the odds and will become president-elect.
-With nearly 100% of the vote counted, the center left, anti-corruption candidate, Bernardo Arévalo leads with more than 20 percentage votes.
+GUATEMALA CITY, Guatemala — A reformist candidate has beaten the odds and will become president-elect of Guatemala.
+With nearly 100% of the vote counted, the center-left, anti-corruption candidate, Bernardo Arévalo, leads with more than 20 percentage points.

 The polls predicted this huge victory.
 But it's also unexpected.

-Arévalo and his party were outsiders, in a country where the ruling elite had been consolidating their power for years.
+Arévalo and his party were outsiders in a country where the ruling elite has been consolidating its power for years.
 Human rights defenders, journalists, independent prosecutors and judges had been fleeing, some imprisoned.
 The ruling party and some of its allies had challenged the result of the first round of the election that saw the Semilla party briefly suspended.

 "This victory belongs to the people of Guatemala and now, united as the Guatemalan people, we will fight against corruption," Arévalo said at a news conference late Sunday evening.

-Before the election, voter apathy had reigned in a country where many had become inured to corruption and its backslide towards authoritarianism.
-Analysts view this win as a chance to short circuit Guatemala's democratic backslide.
+Before the election, voter apathy had reigned in a country where many had become inured to corruption and its backslide toward authoritarianism.
+Analysts view this win as a chance to short-circuit Guatemala's democratic backslide.

-Late Sunday night, supporters of Arévalo had taken to the streets in celebration.
-One supporter, Paola Ardo, told NPR that she felt like "democracy had been defended".
+Late Sunday night, supporters of Arévalo took to the streets in celebration.
+One supporter, Paola Ardo, told NPR that she felt like "democracy has been defended."

 The outgoing conservative President Alejandro Giammattei congratulated Arévalo on X, formerly known as Twitter, and invited him to make an "orderly transition" to power, once the results were finalized.